Mirza Fakhrul Islam Alamgir: Views and ideology

+Alamgir and other members of BNP with US ambassador Peter D. Haas in 2023.
-A self-described liberal democrat, Mirza Fakhrul opposed the ban of Awami League.
-In a interview to Indian Express he stated that BNP did not believe neither Islamic law nor fundamentalism.
-Fakhrul also commented that the BNP's alliance with Jamaat-e-Islami is a political "strategic" one.

-Mirza Fakhrul rejected claims of BNP being anti-Indian calling it Awami League's propaganda.
-He sought friendly relation with India including India's right-wing Hindutva Bharatiya Janata Party (BJP).
+As a self-described liberal democrat, Alamgir opposed the ban of the Awami League.
+In an interview to Indian Express he stated that BNP did not believe neither Islamic law nor fundamentalism.
+He also commented that the BNP's alliance with Jamaat-e-Islami is a political "strategic" one.
+Alamgir rejected claims of BNP being anti-Indian calling it Awami League's propaganda.
+He sought friendly relations with India including India's right-wing Hindutva Bharatiya Janata Party (BJP).

+In 2022, a group of Bangladeshi media personalities aligned with the Awami League organised a rally at Central Shaheed Minar, Dhaka, accusing Alamgir, Tarique Rahman, and their associates of a conspiracy to turn Bangladesh into Pakistan.

+21 April 2026, while addressing Vice Minister of International Department of the Chinese Communist Party Jin Xin and other officials, Alamgir expressed gratitude to China for warm hospitality.
+He emphasis that China and Bangladesh's relationship built on mutual respect and shared benefit.
+Alamgir reaffirmed Dhaka's commitment to the One China Principle, he emphasized this principle as foundation of strong bilateral ties.

 Personal life

-Alamgir's father was Mirza Ruhul Amin.
-Alamgir is married to Rahat Ara Begum, who attended University of Calcutta and presently works in an insurance company in Dhaka.
+Alamgir's father was politician Mirza Ruhul Amin.
+Alamgir is married to Rahat Ara Begum, who attended Calcutta University and presently works in an insurance company in Dhaka.
 The couple has two daughters, Dr. Shamaruh Mirza and Mirza Safaruh.
-Shamaruh attended University of Dhaka and was a teacher in the institution.
+Shamaruh attended Dhaka University and was a teacher in the institution.
 She is now a medical scientist and the co-founder of SiTara's Story.
 Safaruh, also a University of Dhaka graduate, teaches in a school in Dhaka.

 Alamgir's uncle, Mirza Ghulam Hafiz, was a BNP politician who served as the Minister of Land (1978–79), Minister of Law, Justice, and Parliamentary Affairs (1991–96), and was elected MP from a Dhaka constituency in 1979.
 Hafiz was the speaker of the 2nd national parliament of Bangladesh (1979–82).

 Another uncle, Wing Commander S. R. Mirza, served in the first government of Bangladesh, that was formed in exile (the Mujibnagar Government) in April 1971.
 His uncle was named to head the newly formed Directorate of Youth Camps that oversaw training facilities for freedom fighter recruits in 1971.